High-flying balloon characters star in Thanksgiving parade

 They thanked the troops and Biden said he would be reaching out to speak to some today.

-Asked about their plans for the day in Nantucket, the Biden’s said it would involve family, and some time spent locally, thanking first responders.
+Asked about their plans for the day in Nantucket, Massachusetts, the Bidens said it would involve family, and some time spent locally, thanking first responders.

+In Plymouth, Massachusetts, the English settlement founded by the Pilgrims who arrived on the Mayflower, two annual events were being held to embrace “all aspects” of the holiday, town officials said.

+Costumed participants were re-enacting their annual Thanksgiving Day “Pilgrim Progress” procession, representing the 51 survivors of that first brutal winter of 1621 — although Thursday’s crew had better conditions, with sunny skies and temperatures in the 40s.